 Even the most steel-willed people are going to give in, he says.
 “You can’t just rely on your ability to stop yourself from doing the things that you don’t want to do,” he says.

-How to Fight Willpower: So you’re not constantly pumping the brakes trying to stop yourself, create environments that don’t force you to make decisions.
-That’s why something as simple as preparing your own lunch works so well for people on diets.
+How to Build Willpower: So you’re not constantly pumping the brakes trying to stop yourself, create environments that don’t force you to make decisions.
+That’s why something as simple as preparing your own lunch works so well for people who are dieting.
 It eliminates the choice of having to pass on pizza.

 The other key: Cutting yourself some slack.